-There were no changes in program objectives in Annual Action Plan 2022-23, it it worth noting we had one subrecipient, El Programa Hispano complete their activities for PY2022 but decided not to renew their contract for the remaining Consolidated Plan.
-Multnomah County will continue the CDBG-CV program objectives until funding is exhausted.
+There were no changes in program objectives in Annual Action Plan 2023-24, it it worth noting we had one subrecipient, El Programa Hispano complete their activities for PY2021 and PY2022 but decided not to renew their contract for the remaining Consolidated Plan.
+Multnomah County will continue the CDBG-CV program objectives until funding is exhausted, it is estimated that we will spend all funds this program year.
 Multnomah County is considering additional program amendments to further address those negatively impacted due to the Covid-19 pandemic.
-Multnomah County will be holding it's Community Needs Hearing November 2023 and will gather community input as to what the community priority needs are.
-In addition, the continuing pandemic created or worsened staffing shortages, increased barriers to providing face-toface service, especially for those needing English language translation, literacy challenges, mobility barriers, transportation access, access to technology, familiarity with navigating online platforms, and fear of public charge.
-Sub-grantees worked very hard to address those challenges, providing additional support to ensure all families received the support they needed in accessing emergency rent assistance services.Multnomah County is aware of the spend down priority for CDBG-CV and is continuing to work with the remaining sub-grantee to develop a more robust recruitment efforts and is examining ways to expand access to its residents in Fairview, Troutdale, Wood Village, Maywood Park and other unincorporated areas of Multnomah County for its Covid-19 emergency rent assistance funds.
+Multnomah County will be holding it's Community Needs Hearing November 2024 and will gather community input as to what the community priority needs are.
+In addition, the continuing pandemic created or worsened staffing shortages, increased barriers to providing face-to-face service, especially for those needing English language translation, literacy challenges, mobility barriers, transportation access, access to technology, familiarity with navigating online platforms, and fear of public charge.
+Sub-grantees worked very hard to address those challenges, providing additional support to ensure all families received the support they needed in accessing emergency rent assistance services.
+Multnomah County is aware of the spend down priority for CDBG-CV and is continuing to work with the remaining sub-grantee to develop a more robust recruitment efforts and is examining ways to expand access to its residents in Fairview, Troutdale, Wood Village, Maywood Park and other unincorporated areas of Multnomah County for its Covid-19 emergency rent assistance funds.
 The County anticipates spending out and completing the activities within the 2023 program year.
 This year the sub-recipients who provied Covid-19 rent assistance relief were El Programa Hispano Catolico and Latino Network Inc. Multnomah County is committed to pursuing the CDBG-CV goals and objectives detailed in the 2016-2020 Consolidated Plan.
 Overall Multnomah County continues to move forward with neighborhood revitalization, public facilities improvement, and infrastructure and efforts to improve and expand affordable housing opportunities for LMI residents and homeless individuals and families.